 The reality is we are probably not going to make our breakfast cereals from scratch, make our own bread and meat (or meat alternative) products and I’m certainly not going to live my life without a slice of Mr Kipping Battenburg cake.

-Am I going to die early from having a chocolate protein energy call I bought from the shop.
+Am I going to die early from having a chocolate cookie I bought from the shop?

 Will an almond and coconut milk smoothie increase my risk of heart disease?

 Look at the bigger picture.
 Context is everything.